Ordina-Group/cursus-docker/markdown/continuousdelivery.md

 ### Setting up GitLab - Configure
-We will clone a remote repo which contains our StickyNote sources.
+We will clone a remote repo which contains our Mario sources.
 That cloned repo will be served by GitLAB.

 - Go to create new project, fill in the form as follows:
-  - Project path: `stickynote`
+  - Project path: `mario`
   - Import project from: "git Any repo by URL" `https://github.com/OrdinaNederland/cursus-docker-sampleapp.git`
   - Visibility Level: `Public`
 - Create project